 - A designated Children’s Major Trauma Centre

-- We have Europe’s only intra-operative 3-T MRI scanner which is a pioneering technology for neurosurgery, reducing repeat operations in 90% of cases
+- We have Europe’s first intra-operative 3-T MRI scanner which is a pioneering technology for neurosurgery, reducing repeat operations in 90% of cases

 A bit more about us

 Alder Hey Children’s Charity have raised over £22m to support Alder Hey in the Park, funding life-saving medical equipment, research and vital facilities.

 The Charity is now fundraising for the second phase of our dedicated research, innovation and education centre, Institute in the Park.
 The first phase of this building opened in March 2016 and brings together health professionals, researchers and educators with the aim of improving children’s health regionally, nationally and internationally.

 Alder Hey Children’s Charity is also fundraising to support Alder Hey’s pioneering food on demand service and for digital enhancements to distract patients and reduce their anxiety.

 In 2014, we turned 100 years old and we are proud of our history and innovation in children’s health and wellbeing.

 Please be aware – Alder Hey is a no smoking site